-To assemble the anemometer you need the following: anemometer arm (with cable), anemometer base, wind cups, drip rings, allen wrench, $4-40 \times 11/8$ -inch pan head screw, #4 flat washer, #4 lock washer, and 4-40 hex nut.
+To assemble the anemometer you will need the following: anemometer arm (with cable), anemometer base, wind cups, drip rings, allen wrench, $4-40 \times 11/8$ -inch pan head screw, #4 flat washer, #4 lock washer, and 4-40 hex nut.

 Avoid lubricating the wind cup shaft and bearings or the wind vane shaft.
-Natural or synthetic lubricant reduces the anemometer's efficiency.
+Natural or synthetic lubricant affects the normal operation of the anemometer by reducing the component's efficiency.
+It also may attract insects which can jam moving parts.

-Note: Do NOT attach the wind vane now.
-Install the anemometer before attaching wind vane.
-(See page 11)
+Note: Do NOT attach the wind vane at this time.
+Wait until you have installed the anemometer (see page 11) before attaching wind vane.